kumpan/unikorn/content/startpage/2020-05-20-startpage.md

   heading: Answering your questions
   faqs:
     - question: What is SEO
-      answer: Decades of Digital Marketing has formed our way of successful and aggressive Digital Marketing for both Start-ups and well established organisations.
-We call it Unikorn Marketing.
-    - question: This new website will surprise the world greatly!
       answer: >-
         SEO stands for Search Engine Optimisation, and is a collection of disciplines to make your content rank for relevant search queries on